-Compañía Sud Americana de Vapores S.A.Notes to the Interim Consolidated Financial Statements As of June 30, 2017 (Unaudited)
+Compañía Sud Americana de Vapores S.A.Notes to the Consolidated Financial Statements.
+As of and for the years ended December 31, 2017 and 2016

-Note 10 Balances and Transactions with Related Parties (continued)
+Balances and Transactions with Related Parties (continued) Note 10

 Transactions with related parties:

 The Company classifies as transactions with related parties those that represent more than 0.1% of Group consolidated costs, which include cost of sales and administrative expenses.